 We tend to entrust our infrastructure in the cloud to the titans of the industry, relying on their tried-and-tested expertise, resources, resilience and capacity.
-After all, they enable our applications to take advantage of superior scalability, high availability and performance.
-On top of that, the costs of cloud computing are perfectly reasonable, especially when compared to a wholly bespoke datacenter setup – or are they?
-Look closer, and there are certainly cases when a developer’s error or a poorly-designed architecture will ultimately result in a hefty bill.
+After all, they enable our cloud solutions to take advantage of superior scalability, high availability and performance.
+On top of that, the costs of cloud computing services are perfectly reasonable, especially when compared to a wholly bespoke datacenter setup – or are they?
+Look closer, and there are certainly cases when a developer’s error or a poorly-designed architecture will ultimately result in exorbitant cloud hosting costs.
 So in order to better understand this concept, let’s go over three case studies of cloud computing.

 Cloud Infrastructure Costs Gone Wild: GCP and Cloud BigQuery

 First, in one of our recent projects, we helped our client to run the cloud-based infrastructure of their entirely automated, real-time SEO platform.
-The solution rested in the familiar safety of Google Cloud Platform while also making use of BigQuery — a serverless, multi-cloud data warehouse.
+The solution rested in the safe familiarity of Google’s popular cloud-based data centres (i.e. Google Cloud Platform), whilst also making use of BigQuery — a serverless, multi-cloud data warehouse.

 In BigQuery, reading requests to the BigQuery database are chargeable.
 On-demand queries are charged based on the number of bytes read, while the Google cloud service charges $5 per TB of data — though it also provides 1TB a month for free, which on balance doesn’t sound too bad, does it?